 3 Things You Might Not Know About Mediation

-Mediation is an alternative route to take when settling construction dispute cases.
-Mediation is becoming more and more popular due to it being less costly, quicker, and a less stressful process.
+Mediation is an alternative route for settling construction dispute cases.
+Mediation is becoming more and more popular because it’s cheaper, quicker, and less stressful than litigation.

 1. Can My Case Be Mediated?